alexeilebedev/openacr/README.md

 The beauty of `-cmd` is that it only creates one subprocess, the target shell.
 Executing one command per output row would have been prohibitively expensive.

+### Deleting Records From Stdin

+The options `-insert`, `-replace`, `-merge` all enable reading of stdin for a list of tuples.
+This input stream can contain special lines.

+Whenever a line starts with `acr.delete`, the corresponding record is deleted.

+Whenever a line starts with `acr.insert`, the corresponding record is inserted (subject to replace/merge semantics).

 ### Inserting a Column

 We now might want to add a column to the `a` table.